bl1ndHarper/xml-resources-translator/README.md

 Usage
 --------

-1. Run the script:
-`python main.py`
+1. Put your resource .xml file according to the specified `input_file` path in the configuration.

+2. Run the .bat or .sh depending on your system.

-2. During execution, the program will ask:
+3. During execution, the program will ask:

     *   To select a **configuration file** (or use the default).

     *   To select a **resource type**: `<string>` or `<item>`.

+    *   To select a **translator** (be careful as some of them might be more or less capable for different situations).

     *   Whether to: